wp732/ssc_assignment_1/docs/assignment3_readme.txt

 # Note: The tty and pipeail stuff are need to force stdout/stderr to display to your terminal
 # while the scan script runs.

+# In order for the precommit to be activated do the following:

+pre-commit install
+pre-commit run --all-files